DICELab-NCSU/RMBL_survey_marks/README.md

 correction stream from a single base.
 For marks established by an individual, we suggest contacting that individual to coordinate use of the mark.
-In most cases, the individual established the mark for their use in a particular location for which other exisiting marks were unsuitable, and it is included under their name on the Current Research Map.
+In most cases, the individual established the mark for their use in a particular location for which other existing marks were unsuitable, and it is included under their name on the Current Research Map.
 If you have set a mark, please ask that it be included on the Current Research Map under your name for as long as you are actively using it.

-Conflicts can also arise if multiple bases are broadcasting RTK corrections on the same frequency.
+Conflicts can also arise if multiple bases are broadcasting RTK corrections on the same LoRa frequency (902.0-928.0 MHz).
 It’s good practice to change the frequency your team uses to something different from the out-of-the-box default to minimize potential conflicts.
 The Science Director may have information on other researchers operating base stations near your research sites and may be able to help facilitate coordination between teams.

-Longer term, there may be opportunites to set up a (semi)permanent base unit to broadcast corrections that cover a broad set of research sites with heavy demand for RTK.
+Longer term, there may be opportunities to set up a (semi)permanent base unit to broadcast corrections that cover a broad set of research sites with heavy demand for RTK.
 This will take a non-trivial amount of investment to set up and maintain.
 Alternatively, expansion of cellular